 Our Pathways team are looking for more volunteers.
 This is the team responsible for delivering both the Pathways to Development workshops to you, plus all of the internal training that our volunteers undertake.
 If you are interested please get in touch with your local Chapter President.

 Dane Hart published EWBNZ: Technical Placements Volunteer - Kiribati in Current Vacancies 2019-04-09 17:28:24 +1200

-We’re looking for a keen, capable volunteer to head to Tarawa, Kiribati for six months to help build the capacity of local technicians working on a project trialing household level and community level solar water distillation technology.
-We are looking for someone to depart in the next few months - please email Elise (email@example.com) if you’d like to know more!
+We’re looking for a keen, capable volunteer to head to Tarawa, Kiribati for six months to help build the capacity of local technicians working on a project trialing household level and community level solar water distillation technology. **We have received a large number of expressions of interest for this role and are currently interviewing.**

 Dane has been involved with EWBNZ in various roles since its inception before coming on board as the Chief Executive in 2018.
 Having volunteered and working across most areas of the organisation Dane has a good understanding of what makes volunteers tick and the potential that the organisation has to create positive change.